FUEL SAFETY DATA SHEETS and LABELING

 - state an Australian business telephone number from which information about the chemical can be obtained in an emergency.

-The register of an SDS is required under section 346 and should be used as an information tool to make sure everyone is involved in managing hazardous chemicals exposure at the workplace.
-A register is a list of the hazardous chemical products and the current SDS for each of those products that is readily accessible to a worker and anyone else who is likely to be affected by the hazardous chemical.
+The register of an SDS is required as part of your Speed Week entry and will be used as an information tool to make sure everyone who is involved in managing hazardous chemicals exposure at the workplace.
+The register is a list of the hazardous chemical products and the current SDS for each of those products that is readily accessible to a worker and anyone else who is likely to be affected by the hazardous chemical.

 Manufacturers, importers, suppliers, and PCBUs have specific labeling duties in relation to the correct labeling of workplace hazardous chemicals.
 Refer to sections 335, 338 and 342 of the WHS Regulation.